liuxianyi/liuxianyiio/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle: # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: left
   image: jing.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
     <p>+86-15222047598</p>
     <p>330 Room, Building 26, School of Electrical and Information Engineering</p>